laurenconrad/devportal/prereqs.md

 **Custom System**: You or someone you worked with might have created a custom system to power your online store, as opposed to using a pre-existing ecommerce platform like BigCommerce or WooCommerce.
 This option is the most technical, but gives you the most control over your store.
 ## The Future
-Fast is constantly working to integrate our product with additional ecommerce platforms.
-If your store runs on an ecommerce platform not mentioned here, talk to one of our representatives.
+Fast is constantly working to integrate with additional ecommerce platforms.
+If your store runs on an ecommerce platform not mentioned here, talk to one of our representatives using this [form](https://v2.fast.co/contact-sales).
 We may still be able to help you.
 And stay tuned as we add more ecommerce platform integrations.
+Check out the [Fast Newsroom](https://www.fast.co/newsroom/news) and [Fast’s Twitter](https://twitter.com/fast) for updates.
 ## What To Do Next
 Once you have an online store set up with one of these ecommerce platforms or a custom system, you can sign up for Fast.
 If you use BigCommerce, see Sign Up with BigCommerce to learn how to sign up.
 If you use WooCommerce, see Sign Up with WooCommerce to learn how to sign up.
 Information about signing up with a custom system is coming soon.
 This is the first step to integrating one-click checkout into your online store.